mikesturm/ed/todaycard.md

 It's easy to get started.
 Just grab a lined index card and something to write with.

-# Day 1: Getting Started
+# Level 1: Getting Started

 In its simplest form, the Today Card system centers around these 6 activities: